Metropolitan Borough of Oldham: Transport

-There are two railway lines that serve places in the Oldham borough; one is the main line service running between Huddersfield and Manchester, with Greenfield railway station the only station served by this line in the borough.
-The other line is the main line service running between Bradford and Manchester via Halifax and Rochdale, with Mills Hill railway station the only station in Oldham served.
+There are two railway lines that serve places in the Oldham borough; one is the main line service running between Huddersfield and Manchester, with Greenfield railway station the only station served by this line in the borough, and the only railway station within the borough.
+The other line is the main line service running between Manchester and Leeds via Halifax and Rochdale, with Mills Hill railway station (in the borough of Rochdale, and the most used station of the 3 mentioned) serving North Chadderton and Mills Hill, and Moston railway station (in the borough of Manchester) serving South Chadderton and Hollinwood.

 A former railway line, the Oldham Loop Line has been converted to be part of the Manchester Metrolink light rail network.
 Oldham & Rochdale Line services serve Derker, Shaw & Crompton, Oldham Mumps, Freehold, South Chadderton, Hollinwood and Failsworth.

 There are many bus services running in the Oldham borough.
-The main bus operator is First Greater Manchester, whose headquarters is based in Oldham at Wallshaw Street, which is located at Oldham Mumps Bridge.
+The main bus operator is Stagecoach Manchester on behalf of TfGM’s Bee Network, whose depot is based in Oldham at Wallshaw Street, which is located at Oldham Mumps Bridge.

 The Metrolink extension, which was completed in 2014, was seen as crucial to regeneration plans for Oldham town centre and to change the nature of what it offers to residents, investors, and visitors.
 It offers good connectivity to Manchester city centre and beyond.
 Trams run directly to Manchester Victoria in under 30 minutes and onwards to national networks, and also to Rochdale railway station and town centre.

 Oldham bus station provides a transport hub at the heart of the town centre.
 Combined with a network of bus corridors the services include express bus services every town minutes into Manchester city centre.
 The Metrolink network also extends to Manchester Airport which has direct flights to more than 200 destinations and is also only a 30-minute drive from Oldham.